 In essence, facial recognition software learns what’s unique about your face so that it can find it again.
 Some systems are more advanced than others, but most involve these four stages:

-The use of automatic facial recognition (AFR) varies between forces.
+The use of live facial recognition (LFR) varies between forces.
 For example, it can be used to identify individuals on their known ‘watch list’ using real-time CCTV.
 It can also help officers to compare crime scene stills with those in their custody systems.
 In other forces, it’s used to tackle specific types of crime, like gun violence.

 Looking ahead, the software has huge potential.
 It already helps to find missing persons or suspects in a crisis.
-The AI is learning constantly, to the point where it’s not fooled by hats, sunglasses, or face coverings.
+AI is constantly improving, to the point where it’s not fooled by hats, sunglasses, or face coverings.
 Potential data sources – like smartphones and body-worn cameras – are growing each day.
 And it can help confirm identity without physical contact.

 But its success will depend on keeping the faith of the public.
 So, we need to strike the right balance between safety and privacy.
 Firstly, by taking active steps to reduce bias and by only choosing to deploy technologies developed by responsible suppliers.
 Secondly, by making sure that its use is proportionate.
 And lastly, by being clear about where we’re using it and why.